 The amount of funding we have available for this type of aid is extremely limited.
 In fact, only about 20 percent of our currently enrolled, eligible students have work-study.
-Therefore, many students who would otherwise be eligible won't receive an offer as a part of their financial aid package.
-If you don't see work-study on your award letter, chances are that funding is depleted.
+Therefore, many students who would otherwise be eligible won't receive an offer as a part of their financial aid offer.
+If you don't see work-study on your offer letter, chances are that funding is depleted.
 If you choose to attend DU and submit your admission deposit, you may contact us to submit your name to the work-study waitlist.

 Are international students eligible for work-study?

 Because work-study is a type of federal financial aid, you must be a U.S. citizen or eligible noncitizen to qualify.
-Per federal regularions, nonimmigrant students on an F-1 or F-2 nonimmigrant student visa, or on a J-1 or J-2 nonimmigrant Exchange Visitor Visa, do not qualify for work-study positions.
+Per federal regulations, nonimmigrant students on an F-1 or F-2 nonimmigrant student visa, or on a J-1 or J-2 nonimmigrant Exchange Visitor Visa, do not qualify for work-study positions.

 Learn more about eligibility for federal aid on the Federal Student Aid website.